 But sublime food isn’t all glitz and glamour.
-Some chefs are celebrating modern methods, international influences, neighbourhood spirt and a refreshing love of locally grown vegetables.
-In today’s Paris, there’s a Michelin-starred restaurant to suit all tastes.
+Some chefs are celebrating modern methods, international influences, neighbourhood spirt and a refreshing love of locally grown vegetables.Today there’s a Michelin-starred restaurant in Paris to suit all tastes.

 With not one, not two, but three shiny stars twinkling in its firmament, chef Alain Passard’s Arpège is a gastronomic legend.
 It’s also been a pioneer of high-end, vegetable-focused cooking, with exquisite dishes such as cauliflower velouté, delicate raviolis and the house bouquet de roses apple tart.
 Ingredients come direct from the restaurant’s own organic gardens.